jeanfrancoisgratton/nxtools/README.md

 When you create your file, you will be prompted for a host, username, password and optional comments :<br>
 <img src="./images/env_ls__env_info.png" alt="nxtools env ls ; nxtools env info devEnv"/>

+## Using environment variables
+The tool will eventually support environment variables such as NEXUS_HOST, NEXUS_USER, NEXUS_PASSWD, but the config management code needs a bit of cleanup before I implement this

+<a id="command-summary"></a>
 # COMMAND SUMMARY

+<a id="blobs-ops"></a>
 ## Blob operations
 We support add, remove and list operations; update operations are not yet implemented.
 The current blob subcommands are:
 <img src="./images/blobs_-h.png" alt="nxtools blobs -h"/>